Aldarn/Questionnaire-Python-MySQL/notes.md

 tests, setting up and tearing down the test database and the additional time taken for these tests to run.

 * Discuss complexity of queries
+* getEligibleCount become obsolete when getEligibleChance was modified to also return total eligible count
+* Discuss getEligibleChance, possibly paste the method description in here and also refer to the code?

 What I Would Change With More Time
 ----------------------------------